Austrian Wines are making an appearance in the UK and we have tasted some pretty interesting wines from the small Apline state.

 The family vineyards are scattered in 10 different villages in the area, they are all made of very different types of soils and microclimates, making it possible for the Pfaffl winery to produce a number of different grape varieties and wine types.

 Here's a small selection of their wines.
 Both produced with the boundaries of Vienna itself, hence the name "Wien".

-This might sound a little too early to be true but the Pfaffl wines come highly recommended for summer grill parties.
+This might sound a little too good to be true but the Pfaffl wines come highly recommended for summer grill parties or group dinners.
 See you there!